Rland12/flashcards/README.md

 - [X] **Clicking on the card shows the corresponding component of the information pair**
 - [X] **Clicking the next button displays a random new card**

+## Project 3 functionality

+- [X] **The user can enter their guess in a box before seeing the flipside of the card**
+- [X] **Clicking on a submit button shows visual feedback about whether the answer was correct or incorrect**
+- [X] **A back button is displayed on the card and can be used to return to the previous card in a set sequence**
+- [X] **A next button is displayed on the card and can be used to navigate to the next card in a set sequence**

 The following **optional** features are implemented:

 - [ ] Cards contains images in addition to or in place of text
 - [ ] Cards have different visual styles such as color based on their category
   - [X] *visual style implemented*

+  ## Project 3 optional feature
+- [X] A user’s answer may be counted as correct even when it is slightly different from the target answer

 The following **additional** features are implemented: